DOC Film Institute

 The Documentary Film Institute (or DOCFilm), is an independent organization within San Francisco State University that is dedicated to support non-fiction cinema by promoting documentary films and filmmakers and producing films on socially and culturally important topics which deserve wider recognition.
-The current director is Soumyaa Behrens.
+The director is Soumyaa Kapil Behrens, a professor in the cinema department at SFSU.
 It is situated within the College of Liberal & Creative Arts at San Francisco State University, with access to a broad cross-section of educational institutions in San Francisco and the Bay Area.
 It is a resource for undergraduate and graduate students studying film in the area as well as faculty interested in the artistic and politic dimensions of documentary cinema.

 History

-Since 2005, DocFilm has organized thematic festivals, premieres, individual film exhibitions, tributes and pre-launch activities which brought national and international films and filmmakers to a broad base of people.
-DocFilm promotes the work of emerging and established documentary filmmakers through tributes and annual thematic festivals.
-DocFilm did the west coast premiers of films like Darwin's Nightmare and Grizzly Man which later on gained worldwide recognition among the most important documentaries in recent times.
+Founded in 2005 by SFSU Cinema Department Chair and veteran film producer Stephen Ujlaki, DOCFilm organized thematic festivals, premieres, individual film exhibitions, tributes and pre-launch activities which brought national and international films and filmmakers to a broad base of people as well as producing original feature films.
+Tom Luddy, co-founder of Telluride and renowned producer, served as Docfilm’s creative curator.
+During his tenure DOCFilm promoted the work of emerging and established documentary filmmakers through tributes and annual thematic festivals.
+DOCFilm did the west coast premiers of acclaimed films like Darwin's Nightmare and Grizzly Man.

 In 2006, the Doc Film Institute launched Oscar Docs (2006–09, 2011), an annual three-day festival of the Academy Award-nominated short and feature documentaries, featuring introductions and Q&As by many of the nominated filmmakers.
 The event is open to general public.